PGA Tour and European tour agree to merge with Saudis and end LIV Golf feud

 “We have a responsibility to our tour and to the game, and we felt like the time was right to have that conversation.”

-Monahan was headed to Toronto to meet with players.
+Monahan was headed to Toronto to meet with players at the Canadian Open, though most top players are not there.
 And while this likely will only lead to greater riches in golf, there still was explaining to do on why the tour would merge with a group that tried to take away some of the PGA Tour's best players and was seen as the latest example of "sportswashing."

 “I understand the criticism,” Monahan said.
 “For me, you take the information you have at the time and make decisions in the best interests.
 Things have changed.
 This was the right time to have this conversation.”

-The deal was in the works for the last seven weeks, when Monahan first met with Yasir Al-Rumayyan, governor of the PIF.
+The deal was in the works for the last seven weeks, when Monahan first met with Yasir Al-Rumayyan, governor of the Public Investment Fund.
 Players typically approve changes to the schedule and other competition matters.
 On this one, they were left out.

 “No one had word of this,” Monahan said.
 “Our players expect us to operate in the best interests of the tour.”